 Asilomar State Marine Reserve

-- Asilomar State Marine Reserve (SMR)
+Asilomar State Marine Reserve (SMR):

-- Extends from the ocean side of Point Pinos to Point Joe
+Extends from the ocean side of Point Pinos to Point Joe.

-- The amazing marine life of the Monterey Peninsula draws thousands of visitors each year to fish, dive, hike, whale watch and kayak.
+The amazing marine life of the Monterey Peninsula draws thousands of visitors each year to fish, dive, hike, whale watch and kayak.

-In waters near Asilomar State Beach, there are an additional 3 MPAs, Pacific Grove Marine Gardens State Marine Conservation Area (SMCA), Lovers Point State Marine Reserve (SMR,) and Edward F. Ricketts SMCA.
+Monterey Peninsula Marine Protected Areas (MPAs) include: Asilomar State Marine Reserve, Pacific Grove Marine Gardens State Marine Conservation Area, Lovers Point State Marine Reserve, and Edward F. Ricketts State Marine Conservation Area.